npl22/Pong/readme.md

 ### Gameplay

-The core feature of this application is checking when the ball has hit a paddle and tracking score otherwise.
+The core features of this application are tracking scoring and paddle/ball collisions.
 There is also some math involved in calculating how the ball will bounce.

 [![https://gyazo.com/29dfd949f659a16b0ed11ef97801728b](https://i.gyazo.com/29dfd949f659a16b0ed11ef97801728b.gif)](https://gyazo.com/29dfd949f659a16b0ed11ef97801728b)